DogRacer78/Abstract-App-To-Source-Code/METHODS.md

 <br>
 To compile to an electron app run:<br>
 <kbd>node ./Convert.js gen-electron-app --name="name of app" --html_address="Address of your published webflow site"</kbd>

-This is a cool change I made in linux